A Java Microservice Architecture with CI/CD – it’s easier than you think!

 What is the difference between DeployHub functions and Garden_io ?

-DeployHub functions outside of the cluster which enables it to adapt to different types of Kubernetes providers that are used in the pipeline.
+DeployHub functions outside the cluster, enabling it to adapt to different types of Kubernetes providers used in the microservice pipeline.
 For example, developers use minikube, the testing team uses AWS and prodictopm uses on-prem openshift. garden.io is all in a single cluster and is more similar to the Tekton Project.

 Would you change something in your migration flow if you were migrating to AWS instead of Google Cloud?